Wilhelm2/ErrorDetectors/README.md

 @mainpage
 @author Daniel Wilhelm

-## Introduction
+# Introduction

-Implementation of error detectors when using probabilistic clocks [[1]](https://link.springer.com/chapter/10.1007/978-3-319-62932-2_31) to implement causal broadcast.
+Implementation of error detectors when using probabilistic clocks [[1]](https://link.springer.com/chapter/10.1007/978-3-319-62932-2_31) to causally order broadcast messages.

 This project provides implementations of causal broadcast using the following control mechanisms: